-”For some reason, chewing gum for me gets my brain going.
+For some reason, chewing gum for me gets my brain going.Brie Larson

-That’s been our experience too.
-Something about keeping the jaw closed and chewing makes the brain just focus in and start concentrating.
-That’s why Bubble Game Day came into existence, with the twin goals of generating charity contributions and allowing kids to chew gum in school!
-So bring out your .50c, make a donation, and get to chew gum in school all day.
-Isn’t it about time you had something to take your mind off of Calculus?
+Chewing gum, for many people, is associated with the ability to think more clearly.
+Something about keeping the mouth closed and the jaw moving chewing makes the brain just focus in and start concentrating.
+This is the very reason that Bubble Gum Day came into existence, with the twin goals of generating charity contributions and also allowing kids to chew gum in school for the special event!

-History of Bubblegum Day
+History of National Bubble Gum Day